sougatabhattacharjee/disjoint-regions/README.md

 ===========

-**UPDATE:** *I've just found a bug in this solution of mine from last year.
-The problem concerns diagonal values not being regarded as neighbours.
-I'm going to improve it.*

 This is my solution to the problem of finding the number of disjoint regions in a matrix, described in the *Task specification*.